-2019 Box Office Finally Jolted
+2019 Box Office Comes Alive

 Disney (DIS) has finally released its first highly anticipated film of 2019 with Captain Marvel (the first female lead for a Marvel film).
-The film has performed exceptionally well, delivering an opening weekend box office gross of $457 million worldwide and $153 million domestically (Figure 1).
+The film has performed exceptionally well, delivering an opening weekend box office gross of $457 million worldwide and $153 million domestically.
 The first two months of the year for the domestic box office has been a struggle relative to 2018.
-Captain Marvel brought in the third highest March opening of all-time and places the film on par with past blockbusters such as The Dark Knight, The Hunger Games and Rouge One.
-Dumbo, Avengers 4, Aladdin, Toy Story 4, Lion King, Frozen 2 and Star Wars Episode 9 is Disney’s slate of films that will bode well for the box office on the domestic front as these films stand to rack in billions in box office receipts.
+Captain Marvel brought in the third highest March opening of all-time and placed the film on par with past blockbusters such as The Dark Knight, The Hunger Games and Rouge One.
+On the heels of Captain Marvel was, of course, the elephant in the room, Avengers: Endgame which shattered nearly every record at the box office and aiming to take out Avatar as the highest grossing movie of all-time (Figure 1).
+Avengers: Endgame has generated $780 million at the domestic box office and $2.62 billion worldwide.
+On the domestic front, the film stands as the second highest grossing film behind Star Wars: The Force Awakens with $936.6 million.
+On the international front, the film currently stands in a close second behind Avatar with $2.788 billion.
+Disney alone has Aladdin, Toy Story 4, Lion King, Frozen 2 and Star Wars Episode 9 in its slate of films that will bode well for the box office on the domestic front as these films stand to rack in billions in box office receipts.

 Figure 1 – Avengers: Endgame shattered nearly every box office record domestically and internationally